3.8 Provisions, contingent liabilities and contingent assets

 (b) Provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-The Board of Directors of the Company have an overall responsibility and oversight for the management of all the risks, including liquidity risk, to which the Company is exposed to in the course of conducting its business.
+The Board of Directors of the Company have an overall responsibility and oversight for the management of all the risks, including liquidity risk, to which the Company is exposed lo in the course of conducting its business.
 The Board approves the governance structure, policies, strategy and the risk limits for the management of liquidity risk.
-The Board of Directors approves the constitution of the Risk Management Committee (RMC) for the effective supervision, evaluation, monitoring and review of various aspects and types of risks, including liquidity risk, faced by the Company.
-The meetings of RMC are held at quarterly interval.
-Further, the Board of Directors also approves constitution of Asset Liability Committee (ALCO), which functions as the strategic decision-making body for the asset-liability management of the Company from risk-return perspective and within the risk appetite and guard-rails approved by the Board.
-The main objective of ALCO is to assist the Board and RMC in effective discharge of the responsibilities of asset liability management, market risk management, liquidity and interest rate risk management and also to ensure adherence to risk tolerance/limits set up by the Board.
-ALCO provides guidance and directions in terms of interest rate, liquidity, funding sources, and investment of surplus funds.
+The Board of Directors approves the constitution of the Risk Management Committee (RMC) for the effective supervision, evaluation, monitoring and review of various aspects and types ol risks, including liquidity risk, faced by the Company.
+The meetings of RMC are held at quarterly interval, further, the Board of Directors also approves constitution of Asset Liability Committee (ALCO), which functions as the strategic decision-making body for the asset liability management of the Company from rtsk-retum perspective and within the risk appetite and guard-rails approved by the Board.
+The main objective of ALCO is to assist the Board and BMC In effective discharge of the responsibilities of asset liability management, market risk management, liquidity and interest rate risk management and also to ensure adherence to risk toierartee/limlfes set up by the Board.
+ALCO provides guidance and directions In terms of Interest rate, liquidity, finding sources, and investment of surplus funds.
 ALCO meetings are held once in a Quarterly or more frequently as warranted from time to time.
-The minutes of ALCO meetings are placed before the RMCand the Board of Directors in its next meeting for its perusal/approval/ ratification.
+The minutes of ALCO meetings are placed before the RMC and the Board of Directors in its next meeting for its perusal/ approval/ ratification.

 Disclosure with regard to dues to micro enterprises and small enterprises